 They will have an early marriage.

-They will have financial struggles in the initial stage of work/business, with hard work and efforts financial status will improve.
+They will have financial struggles in the initial stage of work/business; with hard work and efforts, financial status will improve.

-August 2nd, 11th, 20th and 29th – They are blessed with the energy of the Sun and Moon.
+August 2nd, 11th, 20th and 29th – They are blessed with the energy of the Sun and the Moon.

 They are faithful, honest, practical and artistic.